zhulcher/larcv2_to_larcv3/README.md

  - `-nskip` controls how many events to skip before starting to convert.

 It's recommended you use the viewers to analyze the output of the conversion and make sure things are good: https://github.com/DeepLearnPhysics/larcv-viewer.
 By default, the viewer works with larcv3, but there is a larcv2 tag (no longer being developed) that will show larcv2 files.

+# Problems
+If you have problems building, running, or think there is a conversion bug, please open an issue!